victoriacheng15/website/blog/2022/12-14-react-hooks-useeffect/index.md

 ### One hook has both values in the array

-Let's see what happen if the first useEffect has `value1` and `value2` while the 2nd useEffect has `value2`.
+Let's see what happens if the first useEffect has `value1` and `value2` while the 2nd useEffect has `value2`.

 ```js
 useEffect(() => {